 The first step is for your child's pediatrician to rule out any other diseases or conditions that could cause writing difficulties.

 A licensed psychologist trained in learning disorders can diagnose dysgraphia.
 This could be your child's school psychologist.
-The specialist will give your child academic and writing tests that measure his ability to put thoughts into words and his fine motor skills.
-For instance, he may be asked to tap his fingers or turn his wrist a certain way.
+The specialist will give your child academic and writing tests that measure their ability to put thoughts into words and their fine motor skills.
+For instance, they may be asked to tap their fingers or turn their wrist a certain way.

 Your child also may be asked to write sentences or copy words and letters.
-The specialist will look at his:
+The specialist will look at their:

 - Finished work